 We do not live in a just world

-Furthermore, there are few fair shares – we are not all in it together, as the popular mantra goes.
-Public services offering free services are inundated, and they tend to become inefficient or bureaucratic (and now they are sold on to private companies for profit).
-By contrast, low charge, third sector services are inundated as well and can duplicate services, or leave holes in service provision.
+Furthermore, there are few fair shares in the world – we are not all in it together, as the popular mantra goes.
+Public services offering free services are inundated, and they tend to become inefficient or bureaucratic (or get sold to private companies for profit).
+By contrast, low charge, third sector services are inundated as well and they can duplicate services, or leave holes in service provision.
 By contrast, fee-paying services are not inundated.
 Why is that, I wonder?

 The sad truth is that even fully-costed therapy cannot offer guarantees.
 There are some who might give the impression of a certain outcome.
 In financial circles, it is popular to say that if the promises are too good to be true, then they are not true.
-Similarly, in therapy, beware therapies with simple formulae, or many assurances.
-Some are serving a self-interest and, far worse, others undermine your own capacity for self-care.
+Similarly, in therapy, beware therapies with simple formulae and many assurances.
+Some are serving a self-interest.
+Far worse, others undermine your own capacity for self-care.
 I’d go as far as saying that private services can collude with those seeking long-term therapy.
 This collusion ignores your own responsibility for your self-care.

 By the way, I am in independent practice.
 How do I live with that, then?
 Do ask.

 Ability: this is at the bottom of my list as we all lack some abilities.
-We can make good some of those abilities, and the website has a number of pages devoted to this – on assertiveness, on communication, on management of our feelings and on improving sensitivity to yourself, your language and other people.
+Dialectical Behaviour Therapy (DBT) gives attention to this area of change.
+We can make good some of those abilities, and this website has a number of pages devoted to this – on assertiveness, on communication, on management of our feelings and on improving sensitivity to yourself, your language and other people.

 At the same time, we can undermine the abilities we do possess.
 The Discount Matrix provides information on how each of us can miss a trick here.